Runtime Authorization Layer

 The stack your agents run through.

 Every AI agent tool call passes through multiple layers.
 Most organizations have the top and bottom covered.
-The middle is what's blocking safe, broad AI deployment.
+The middle is the layer that makes admissibility decisions — and it is missing.

 infrastructure